oganm/rpg_chars/Katip_dndone_chrono.md

 consumables %>% sort  %>% {cat(paste("- ",.),sep='\n')}
 ```

+- 1 Potion of Climbing
 - 1 Potion of Cold Resistence
 - 1 Potion of fire breath
 - 1 Potion of Healing
+- 1 Potion of Resistance (Poison)
 - 1 Scroll of Alter Self
 - 1 Scroll of Fly
 - 1 Scroll of Fog Cloud
 - 1 Scroll of Protection from Evil and Good
-- 2 Potion of Greater Healing
 - 2 Scroll of Haste
+- 3 Potion of Greater Healing

 ``` r
 mundane_items %>% sort %>%{cat(paste("- ",.),sep='\n')}